zen-js-run/zen/README.md

 - Built using Rust for safety and performance
 - Multiple file execution and concurrency
 - Blazingly fast multithreading
+- Infinite amount of JS files to run concurrently

 ## Getting Started